Huang Jianxiang: The incident

 Huang was initially unapologetic for his controversial commentary in the post-game linkup with CCTV.
 He stated that he could not be impartial all the time and he did dislike the Socceroos because the team reminded him of the New Zealand team which defeated and eliminated the Chinese national team under controversial circumstances in the 1981 World Cup qualifying tournament.

 Huang's commentary sparked a barrage of complaints as well as several press criticisms the following day.
 His commentary was replaced with another commentator's when the video of the match was replayed by CCTV.
 After reviewing his commentary, Huang eventually apologised on the state-run CCTV the next day, and posted an apology on its website for his unwarranted prejudice.
 He did not commentate on the next game.

-Huang appeared live on CCTV again while he acted as commentator to the Germany vs. Argentina (BallackVSTangoBrigade) match on 30 June 2006, which quashed the rumour that he has been dismissed by CCTV.
+Huang appeared live on CCTV again while he acted as commentator to the Germany vs. Argentina match on 30 June 2006, which quashed the rumour that he had been dismissed by CCTV.
 He commentated on many subsequent matches, including the final between France and Italy held in Berlin on 9 July 2006.
 In all these matches, Huang was paired with a fellow commentator.